rcl-ssl/docs/api/authorization.md

 grant_type=client_credentials&client_id=625bc9f6-3bf6-4b6d-94ba-e97cf07a22de&client_secret=qkDwDJlDfig2IpeuUZYKH1Wb8q1V0ju6sILxQQqhJ+s=&resource=https%3A%2F%2Fvault.azure.net
  ```

+ **Note : Azure Key Vault token is only required if you are saving the SSL/TLS certificate to an Azure Key Vault.**

 ## Service Response

 A success response contains a JSON response with an [AuthToken](./models.md#authtoken) in the body of the response.
 The Access Token can be acquired from the ``AuthToken``.

 ## Use the Access Tokens to Make a Request

-To make a request to the RCL Public API, **both access tokens** (Azure Resource Manager and Key Vault tokens) are set in the body of the request as a JSON using the [ResourceRequest](./models.md#resourcerequest) class.
+To make a request to the RCL SSL API, **both access tokens** (Azure Resource Manager and Key Vault tokens) are set in the body of the request as a JSON using the [ResourceRequest](./models.md#resourcerequest) class.

+ **Note : Azure Key Vault token is only required if you are saving the SSL/TLS certificate to an Azure Key Vault.**

-The base URL for the RCL Public API is :
+The base URL for the RCL SSL API is :
 ```
 https://rclapi.azure-api.net/public
 ```

 The following example illustrates how to make a **POST** request to the : ``/v1/subscription/{subscriptionid}/public/certificate/test`` API endpoint.
-This API tests for a valid authenticated connection to the RCL Public API.
+This API tests for a valid authenticated connection to the RCL SSL API.

 Each request should include the **Subscription Id** of the subscription in the RCL Portal.